givemepower8/Phaser3Practices/docs/COC.md

 Once eagle artillery is taken down, try to destroy multiple target inferno and x-bows as they deals with great damages to minor, hog riders, etc.

-Inferno tower range 9, multiple target 5, TH11 has 2 and TH12 has 3.
+Inferno tower range 9, multiple target 5, TH11 has 2 and TH12 has 3, attacking speed 0.128s

 - Inferno tower level 4, HP 2400, DpS 57 when set to multiple, DpS 155 when set to single after 1.5s and DpS 1,550 after 5.25s, TH11
 - Inferno tower level 5, HP 2700, DpS 70 when set to multiple, DpS 175 when set to single after 1.5s and DpS 1,750 after 5.25s, TH11